mahmed271995/Arm-Model/README.md

 Organization is as follows:
 1. Code: Has the arm mode code used to generate all the data plots corresponding to `Figures 2-7` in the manuscript
-2. Data: Has the code and data for section `3.3 Model Validation` to reproduce the plots corresponding to `Figure 8`
+2. Data: Has the code and data for section `3.3 Model Validation` of the manuscript to reproduce the plots corresponding to `Figure 8`

 ## Instructions for running code
 * Download the zip file or clone this repo using